The countries we most want to see

 Dreamstime

 I fell in love with the South Pacific on our 2014 journey across its islands.
-Kiribati seems like a natural extension to some of the extraordinary beauty of Samoa, Tonga, Rarotonga and French Polynesia.
+Kiribati seems like a natural extension to the extraordinary beauty of Samoa, Tonga, Rarotonga and French Polynesia.

 It is one of the least visited countries in the world which I hope means unspoiled beaches with excellent snorkelling and diving!